 Students are encouraged to explore a variety of education and career pathways based on strengths and interests, and not be limited by gender stereotypes.

 Through initiatives like IMDA-driven SG Women in Tech, we continue to create pathways for women to enter and excel in growth sectors.
-For more information on SGWIT, please visit their website.
+Click here for more information on SGWIT.

 Footnotes: